- Why Generic RFPs Fail for Shopify Plus Migration Services

 - Determine if integrations require custom middleware, iPaaS platforms, or native Shopify Plus APIs.

 - Document real-time versus batched data sync requirements for inventory and order status.
+Leverage the Shopify Functions documentation to understand how custom backend logic can replace legacy platform customizations without breaking the core upgrade path.

 Technical SEO Preservation